mietek/halcyon-website/pages/guide/index.md

 <span class="prompt">$</span> <span class="input">source &lt;( halcyon/halcyon paths )</span>
 </code></pre>

-Done!
 Halcyon is now ready to deploy any of the [example applications](/examples/).

 Read on for details.